B2B Messaging: Why it Matters More in Times of Crisis

 What lessons can be learned from the global economy to help marketers deploy new B2B messaging in this current climate?

-In our third episode of Oktopost’s original discussion series, “The Globalization of Social Media”, Scott Vaughan, Chief Growth Officer at Integrate, Inc.,and best known for finding organizations’s “secret sauces” for growth, joins Oktopost’s Managing Director of EMEA, Colin Day, to explain the importance of taking action and being proactive in your marketing strategy during a crisis.
+In our third episode of Oktopost’s original discussion series, “The Globalization of Social Media”, Scott Vaughan, Chief Growth Officer at Integrate, Inc.,and best known for finding organization’s “secret sauces” for growth, joins Oktopost’s Managing Director of EMEA, Colin Day, to explain the importance of taking action and being proactive in your marketing strategy during a crisis.

 Join the conversation by searching for B2B Marketing Now and subscribing wherever you listen to podcasts.
 Stay tuned for our next episode.

-Key Take-Aways from Scott Vaughan:
+Key Takeaways from Scott Vaughan:

 Get on your Front Foot: